sabbir-subhan/appium-Python/README.md

 with name: "New events chooser inside sub form"
 - for Test Cases: Send Photo and Send Video - it is necessary to prepare some photo and video on device before running tests
 - go to OCA webpage - Settings - Settings - Security tab and in section Mobile, uncheck "Encrypt saved data in the app" and "Block jailbroken/rooted devices from using the app"
+- for TC: SentCommunication - create contact with name: "CONTACT_FOR_APPIUM_TESTS" and some email address

 ### **BEFORE EACH NEW RUN OF TESTS:** ###